Wrangling over virus relief persists despite high stakes

 The timing was terrible for the restaurant, which is trying to recover during the peak summer season after months of being closed.
 The employee confessed to lying over the weekend, he said.

 The number of confirmed infections worldwide has passed 14.3 million, with 3.7 million in the United States and more than 2 million in Brazil.
-Experts believe the pandemic’s true toll around the world is much higher because of testing shortages and data collection issues.
+Experts believe the pandemic’s true toll is much higher because of testing shortages and data collection issues.

 In the U.S., infections have been soaring in California, Florida, Texas and Arizona.

-State governments have been forced to borrow billions of dollars and slash costs by furloughing workers, delaying construction projects, cutting aid to schools and even closing highway rest areas.
-For many states, as well as local governments, the main hope for avoiding even deeper cuts is to get help from Congress.
+State governments have been forced to borrow billions of dollars and slash costs by furloughing workers, delaying construction projects, cutting school aid and even closing highway rest areas.
+For many states the main hope for avoiding even deeper cuts is to get help from Congress.

 The virus also has led to political rancor around the globe.
-European Union leaders have met for several days, fighting over an unprecedented 1.85 trillion-euro ($2.1 trillion) EU budget and coronavirus recovery fund.
-The prolonged debates have been marked by walkouts, fists slamming into tables and insults.
+European Union leaders have been fighting over an unprecedented 1.85 trillion-euro ($2.1 trillion) EU budget and coronavirus recovery fund.
+The prolonged debates have been marked by walkouts, fist slamming and insults.

 The pandemic has sent the EU into a tailspin, killing around 135,000 of its citizens and plunging its economy into an estimated contraction of 8.3% this year.

-There has been a glimmer of hope on the medical front with scientists at Oxford University saying their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people who got the shot.
+There was a glimmer of hope on the medical front with scientists at Oxford University saying their experimental coronavirus vaccine has shown in an early trial to prompt a protective immune response in hundreds of people.

-British researchers first began testing the vaccine in April in about 1,000 people, half of whom got the experimental vaccine.
-Such early trials are designed to evaluate safety and see what kind of immune response was provoked, but can’t tell if the vaccine truly protects.

 White reported from Detroit, Pane reported from Boise, Idaho.
 AP journalists from around the globe contributed to this report.